 God said, “I need a person to stand watches throughout the dark of night in all manners of weathers, to tend the fires in the boilers, to steer a course straight and true, to watch all directions for danger, to read the stars and keep an accurate course, to prowl the lower levels and shaft alleys, to repair that which is broken, to keep a clean ship, to cook and feed all, and stay out past midnight drinking and carousing, and then do it all again another day.”
 So, God made a sailor.

-“I need a man with the strength to handle heavy metal yet gentle enough to comfort a crying child or a shipmate who has just lost his mother.
+God said, “I need a man with the strength to handle heavy metal yet gentle enough to comfort a crying child or a shipmate who has just lost his mother.
 I need somebody to train and lead the young, to spend the time to know the job is being done properly.
 I need someone to work through meals and eat midrats gratefully before going back to the necessary job.”
 So, God made a sailor.